tymyrddin/purple/source/docs/thirteen/checking-your-working.md

 confirming answer probable.
 The evidence provided was the evidence that supported the position.
 The timeline allowed for a conclusion but not for scrutiny of counterevidence.

-The SEM question applies here directly: which assumptions in this analysis, if wrong, would reverse the conclusion.
+A SEM question applies here directly: which assumptions in this analysis, if wrong, would reverse the conclusion?
 A convenient conclusion is particularly likely to have been built on assumptions that nobody tested because nobody had the incentive to.

 ## Re-checking